redpesk-core/afb-app-manager/docs/afm-user-daemon.md

 **output**: An object describing instance state.
-It contains: the runid (integer), the pids of the processes as an array starting with the group leader, the id of the running application (string), the state of the application (string either: "starting", "running", "stopped").
+It contains: the runid (integer), the pids of the processes as an array starting with the group leader, the id of the running application (string), the state of the application (string either: "starting", "running", "paused").

 Example of returned state: